Mpox (monkeypox): For health professionals

 Vaccination

-Imvamune is a licensed third generation smallpox vaccine indicated for immunization against smallpox, mpox and related Orthopoxvirus infection and disease in adults 18 years of age and older determined to be at high risk for exposure.
+Imvamune® is an authorized vaccine indicated for immunization against smallpox, mpox and related Orthopoxvirus infection and disease in adults 18 years of age and older who are at high risk for exposure.
+Although evidence is still emerging at this time, Imvamune is thought to offer protection against clade Ia, Ib and IIb.

 Learn more about storage temperatures, shelf life, shipment and supportive temperature excursion information for the Imvamune vaccine in Canada.